axnerhagglund/axnerhagglund/README.md

 - 🔭 I’m currently at Folkuniversitetet learning frontend stuff
 - 🌱 I’m currently learning React & Node
 - 👯 I’m looking to collaborate on anything fun!
-- 🌲 Project right now:
+- 🌲 Project right now: Quizfeature
   Project pinned below-- A project to enhance my skills with react and tailwind.

 - 💬 Ask me about anything!